 - The costs associated with motorcycle accident cases, including court and administration fees.

-- The cost of providing federal disability benefits to individuals who become disabled as a result of motorcycle crashes.
+- The cost of providing federal disability benefits to individuals who become disabled due to motorcycle crashes.

-Total, or comprehensive, societal costs include the loss of quality of life for accident victims, such as deprivation of an individual’s entire life span, as well as the loss to society of the productivity that the injured individual would have exhibited in his or her career if he or she had not suffered a life-altering injury, and the physical and emotional pain and suffering that the individual will endure, perhaps even decades past the point of injury.
+Total societal costs include the loss of quality of life for accident victims, such as deprivation of an individual’s entire life span.
+They also include the loss to society of the productivity that the injured individual might have exhibited in their career if they had not suffered a life-altering injury.
+Also, consider the physical and emotional pain and suffering that the individual will endure, perhaps even decades past the point of injury.

 Most motorcyclists lack a standard form of financial protection against the costs of a crash that drivers of cars and trucks enjoy.
 Auto insurance policies routinely include personal injury protection (PIP) coverage, which covers a vehicle’s driver and passengers against personal injuries they suffer in a crash, regardless of fault.
-Motorcycle rider insurance policies, however, rarely include PIP coverage, so injured motorcyclists must find other sources of payment for their crash-related costs.
+Motorcycle rider insurance policies rarely include PIP coverage, so injured motorcyclists must find other payment sources for their crash-related costs.

-If you suffered injuries in a motorcycle crash, you may have the right to pursue compensation for your injuries through a motorcycle accident lawsuit.
-This is a legal claim filed in civil court against an individual, company, or other party whose dangerous decisions or actions caused your motorcycle crash and its resulting injuries.
+If you suffer injuries in a motorcycle crash, you may sue an individual, company, or another party whose dangerous decisions or actions caused your injuries.

 To establish liability in a motorcycle crash lawsuit, your lawyer must prove:

 - The at-fault party owed you a duty of care not to engage in actions or make decisions that cause an unreasonable risk of harming you.
-Other motorists owe motorcyclists the obligation to operate their motor vehicles safely and in accordance with traffic laws.
+Other motorists owe motorcyclists the obligation to operate their vehicles safely and follow traffic laws.

-- The at-fault party breached the duty of care by engaging in unreasonably dangerous actions or making unreasonably dangerous decisions that put you in harm’s way.
-These decisions or actions are often referred to as the “cause of the accident,” and can include risky driving behaviors such as speeding, failure to yield, alcohol impairment, or any other type of behavior that is not safe or legal.
+- The at-fault party breached the duty of care by engaging in unreasonably dangerous actions or making decisions that put you in harm’s way.
+These decisions or actions can include risky driving behaviors such as speeding, failure to yield, alcohol impairment, or any other type of behavior that is not safe or legal.

 - The breach in the duty of care resulted in the accident and your injuries.

 The law generally permits motorcycle crash victims to claim both economic and non-economic damages associated with the injuries they sustained in the crash.
-The term “damages” refers to a payment made as compensation for harm the victim suffered.
+Damages refers to a payment made as compensation for the victim’s harm.

 Economic damages consist of the direct financial costs you incurred as a result of your injury, such as: